JsSuite/resketch/README.md

 # Vizat

-**HTML5 Canvas 2D JavaScript Library**
+****

-<p>Version 0.0.1</p>
+<p>Version 1.0.0</p>
 <p>by m3yevn</p>

 <hr/>

  - Blazingly fast using tree structure to draw
  - Easy to configure with API similar to native HTML5 Canvas
  - Simple, Small and Concise

 ## ⭐ Public Url